DEFINING A DISABILITY

 The general condition of the body or mind, especially in terms of the presence or absence of illness, injury, or impairments.

-The ability to perceive sound and/or the ability to see.
+The ability to see.

 Gross/large motor skills, fine/small motor skills, and mobility for learning, living, and work.